How to choose the best Payroll System for your startup

 The moment when you begin hiring employees is a key point in any startup’s life.
 For founders, picking a payroll system presents an important decision that will matter a lot over time.

-Kruze Consulting has helped hundreds of early stage startups set up their first payroll, so we’ve developed a keen sense of what matters most to founders as they take this step.
+At Kruze Consulting, our CPAs and accountants have set up payroll for hundreds of early stage startups, so we’ve developed a keen sense of what matters most to founders as they take this step.
 While there are many factors to consider, above all you need a payroll system that:

 Choosing the right payroll system from the start will ensure that all three of these needs get met, and will save you a world of time and hassle as your company grows.
 You can also scroll down to see our views on the right systems to hire internationally.
 Here’s a rundown of our recommended options and the process for setting up payroll for your startup.